-The Corporation's objective with respect to its compensation program is to attract, retain and motivate employees at all levels to achieve Corporation and individual performance goals.
+The Corporation's objective with respect to its compensation program is to attract, retain and motivate employees at all levels to achieve corporate and individual performance goals.
 The Corporation's compensation program is designed to reward individual performance based on predetermined individual goals as well as the Corporation's financial targets, such as profitability, and adherence to corporate values.
 The Corporation's strategy is to align compensation with corporate objectives including appropriate risk management strategies.
 Historically, elements of compensation included competitive base wages, short-term incentives such as bonus plans, and equity based incentives such as stock options and restricted share units.

-The Corporation chooses to pay each element of its compensation program in order to attract, retain and motivate employees as well as to remain competitive in the Canadian and U.S. industry and retail environment, and to encourage long term employment.
-Equity awards as determined by the Board of Directors are based on the recommendations of the President and Chief Executive Officer.
-Performance targets are based on financial measurements as agreed by the Board of Directors.
+The Corporation chooses to pay each element of its compensation program in order to attract, retain and motivate employees as well as to remain competitive within the Canadian and U.S. consumer finance and retail industries, and to encourage long term employment.
+Equity awards as determined by the Board are based on the recommendations of the President and Chief Executive Officer.
+Performance targets are based on financial measurements as agreed by the Board.
 Each of these elements fits into the Corporation's overall compensation strategy by aligning individual and corporate performance to business strategies.

-Furthermore, the terms of the PSUs and RSUs include performance criteria in order for them to vest.
-Finally, the Board of Directors periodically reviews the number of option grants in relation to the Corporation's outstanding pool of Options and market capitalization.
+Furthermore, the terms of the performance share units ("PSUs") and restricted share units ("RSUs") include performance criteria in order for them to vest.
+Finally, the Board periodically reviews the number of option grants in relation to the Corporation's outstanding pool of Options and market capitalization.